protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 **UPDATE 2022-06-10 13:51 +0300:** Rewrote the record to reflect the current state of the project.
 We are getting close to version `0.1.0`.
+Though better read the comprehensive manual, as I will not be updating this entry any more: <https://protesilaos.com/emacs/denote>.

+* * *

 On 2020-10-08 I wrote about [My simple note-taking system for Emacs (without Org)](https://protesilaos.com/codelog/2020-10-08-intro-usls-emacs-notes/).